6 Simple Steps to Plan a Cross-Country Move

 My husband will be graduating from college next year, and we’re already considering the possibility of moving somewhere else.

 That is, until now.
-So if you’ve ever wondered how to plan a move like ours, here are some helpful tips:
+So if you’ve ever wondered how to plan a move across the country and make the process as cheap as possible, here are some helpful tips:

 1. Start the Planning Process Early

 This time, we’re planning our finances well ahead of our (potential) move.
 If we decided to make the schlep, we’d probably do it at least 14 months from now.
 Extreme?
 Maybe.
 But stick with me.